valeriiaevtushenko-arch/f-and-b-financial-model/README.md

   appropriate framing and is the only path that reaches positive Net Income (+868K by 2027).

+**Interactive dashboards** (`tableau-dashboard/`): rebuilt the historical trend, revenue/expense comparison, and restructuring scenario comparison as interactive Tableau Public visuals, with hover tooltips and a breakeven reference line.

 ## Share

 - `presentation/` — case study slides (built in Canva) summarizing the